input-output-hk/plutus-use-cases/eleks/nft/README.NFT.md

 We have provided an example PAB application in `./pab`.
 With the PAB we can serve and interact with contracts over a web API.
 You can read more about the PAB here: [PAB Architecture](https://github.com/input-output-hk/plutus/blob/master/plutus-pab/ARCHITECTURE.adoc).

-Here, the PAB is configured with two contract, the `Auction` contract from `./src/Plutus/Contracts/Auction.hs` and `Currency` contract from `./src/Plutus/Contracts/Currency.hs`
+Here, the PAB is configured with the `NFT` contract from `./src/Plutus/Contracts/NFT.hs`

 Here's an example of running and interacting with this contract via the API.
 For this it will help if you have `jq` installed.